9 extremely outdated etiquette tips from the 1950s

 Oh wow!
 Can you just imagine?
 Things sure were awkward for the Peggy Olsens back in the day.

 4. How do I eat corn on the cob?

 The instructions in these books for eating corn on the cob are so damn long that I am just going to paraphrase.
 Basically, if you do not have four hours to spare out of your life, do not eat corn on the cob in front of Amy Vanderbilt.
 The tricky part here is that you may only butter and season one row at a time.
 And then you can eat that one row.
 Then you butter and season another row, and eat that one row.
 Which seems really hard and time consuming.
-Which almost seems impossible to me.
 She would, however, prefer that you cut the corn off the cob with a knife and fork.

 5. Is it proper for a single girl to have dinner in a bachelor’s apartment without a chaperone?